BaseCampCoding/django-views/README.md

 Expected paths:

 - A path named 'create' at the root (an empty pattern), that dispatches your short link creation view.
--   A path named 'link' at 'link/\<short_code\>/' that dispatches to your short link show view.
+- A path named 'show' at 'link/\<short_code\>/' that dispatches to your short link show view.
 - A path named 'goto' at '\<short_code\>/' that dispatches to your short link goto view.

 Url patterns example:
 https://docs.djangoproject.com/en/2.0/topics/http/urls/#example